 Twitter is a great way to receive breaking news, follow industry trends, and interact with students, administrators, and thought leaders.
 Embracing Twitter’s fast-paced nature can help your university succeed across marketing, communications, and more.

-In this article, Claire White, social media manager at Wiley University Services, offers tips on boosting your school’s recruiting and engagement efforts through Twitter’s core and emerging features.
+In this article, Claire White, Social Media Manager at Advancement Courses, offers tips on boosting your school’s recruiting and engagement efforts through Twitter’s core and emerging features.

 Monitor Relevant Communications and Feedback